ucsd-cse29/fa24/src/week3/index.md

 (If you can't or don't want to use your own computer for this for any reason, you can do the installation of VScode on one of the computers in the lab!
-You can do all your work on the lab computers all quarter, no personal laptop setup required.) -- CHECK IF THIS IS STILL THE CASE FOR CSE 29
+You can do all your work on the lab computers all quarter, no personal laptop setup required.)

 Go to the Visual Studio Code website [https://code.visualstudio.com/](https://code.visualstudio.com/), and follow the instructions to download and install it on your computer.
 There are versions for all the major operating systems, like macOS (for Macs) and Windows (for PCs).

-When it is installed, you should be able to open a window that looks like this (it might have different colors, or a different menu bar, depending on your system and settings):
+When it is installed, you should be able to open a familiar window that looks like this (it might have different colors, or a different menu bar, depending on your system and settings):